SeifMahmoud63/My-projects/Machine Learning Projects/Students' Academic Performance/README.md

-This project implements supervised machine learning using tLinearRegression algorithm
+This project implements supervised machine learning using LinearRegression algorithm